rohit256/Roman-Art-Analysis/README.md

 The parameter file should look like:

-key1 tag1
+key1 tag1 <br />
-key2 tag2 ...
+key2 tag2 ... <br />

-e.g.
+e.g.<br />

-1 male
+1 male<br />
-2 female
+2 female<br />
-3 notSure
+3 notSure<br />

-The keys can be simple characters on the key board like 0,1,2,a,b,c, but q can not be used.
+* The keys can be simple characters on the key board like 0,1,2,a,b,c, but q can not be used.

-Press key to annotate (map from keys to tags is in the parameter file)
+* Press key to annotate (map from keys to tags is in the parameter file)

-press space to skip current image
+* Press space to skip current image

-The annotation file will be stored in the same directory with the images
+* The annotation file will be stored in the same directory with the images

-Press q to quit
+* Press q to quit

 ## Roman Statue Face Pre-process Pipeline and Face Frontalization